3 Tips for Coaching Managers

 Anita Bowness, Halogen

 Anita Bowness joined Halogen Software in 2014 with nearly 20 years of experience in consulting and professional services where she has enabled client organizations to leverage the talent of their workforce to achieve desired outcomes.
 In her role as business consulting lead at Halogen, Anita draws upon her prior HR and consulting experience in the areas of recruitment, onboarding, performance management, learning and development, succession planning, organizational development, competency mapping, and change management.
-Anita holds a Bachelor of Commerce with a Major in HRM from the University of Ottawa and a Masters in HRM from the University of Leeds.
+Anita holds a bachelor’s degree in human resource management from the University of Ottawa and a master’s degree in human resource management from the University of Leeds.

 The views and opinions expressed in guest posts featured on this blog are those of the author and do not necessarily reflect the opinions and views of the International Coach Federation (ICF).
 The publication of a guest post on the ICF Blog does not equate to an ICF endorsement or guarantee of the products or services provided by the author.